 7.1.7 Thanet's Economic Growth Strategy (TDC, 2016, p.
-16) includes ambitious targets for GVA per job and per capita.
+16) includes ambitious targets for GVA34 per job and per capita.
 Their figures show a considerable difference between Thanet and Kent for these measures of productivity and wealth.
 In order to achieve the Council's vision, the growth rate required to match the Kent average by 2031 would be 3.5% per annum for GVA per job (productivity) and 5.2% per annum for GVA per capita (wealth).
-These figures are almost double the growth rate based on what TDC call 'business as usual assumptions' for productivity and approaching three times that for wealth.
+These figures are almost double the growth rate based on business as usual assumptions for productivity and approaching three times for wealth.
 Without a major employer, whose operation generates considerable indirect, induced and catalytic impacts on the Thanet economy, the vision described by the Council will be difficult to achieve.

 7.1.8 In addition to GVA per job and per capita, additional jobs in the economy give rise to tax income for government.
-The tax-to-GDP ratio compares GDP to the amount of tax able to be collected by the Government.
-The OECD's annual Revenue Statistics report10 found that the tax-to-GDP ratio for the United Kingdom in 2015 was 32.5%.
-Therefore, applying this ratio to the figures shown in Table 5, provides an estimate of the tax revenues generated by the operation of Manston Airport through direct, indirect, induced and catalytic job creation.
-These are shown in Table 6.
+The tax-to-GDP ratio compares GDP to the amount of tax able to be collected by government.
+The OECD's annual Revenue Statistics report35 found that the tax-to-GDP ratio for the United Kingdom in 2015 was 32.5%.
+Therefore, applying this ratio to the figures shown in Table 10, provides an estimate of the tax revenues generated by the operation of Manston Airport through direct, indirect, induced and catalytic job creation.
+These are shown in the final two columns of the table.
+Note that Intervistas has been abbreviated to "IntV".